-Prominent among members of the family was Michelangelo Costantino, born in the 16th century in Bitonto, a famous architect and engineer; Fabio Costantini of Ancona, a tenor singer in the Vatican choir, who became the conductor in the cathedral in Orvieto around 1600; Alessandro Costantini (ca. 1581/83-1657), an...
+Prominent among members of the family was Michelangelo Costantino, born in the 16th century in Bitonto, a famous architect and engineer; Fabio Costantini of Ancona, born in Rome about 1570, a tenor singer in the Vatican choir, who became the conductor in the cathedral in Orvieto around 1600; Alessandro Costantini (ca...

 In the United States, the name Costantino is the 17,400th most popular surname with an estimated 2,487 people with that name.

 | Costantino migration to the United States ||+|

 Immigrants bearing the name Costantino or a variant listed above include:

 Costantino Settlers in United States in the 19th Century